rust-lang/rust/src/doc/rustc-dev-guide/src/queries/query-evaluation-model-in-detail.md

 this to be sound:

  - The key and result must be immutable values.
- - The provider function must be a pure function, that is, for the same key it must always yield the same result.
+ - The provider function must be a pure function in the sense that for the same key it must always yield the same result.
- - The only parameters a provider function takes are the key and a reference to the "query context" (which provides access to rest of the "database").
+ - The only parameters a provider function takes are the key and a reference to the "query context" (which provides access to the rest of the "database").

 The database is built up lazily by invoking queries.
 The query providers will invoke other queries, for which the result is either already cached or computed